 - Neuropathy (demonstrated by significant and persistent disorganization of motor function in extremities resulting in sustained disturbance of gross and dexterous movements, or gait and station).

-- Acidosis (occuring at least on the average of once every two months documented by appropriate blood chemical tests)
+- Acidosis (occurring at least on the average of once every two months documented by appropriate blood chemical tests)

 - Visual impairment (retinitis proliferans)